-Bacon wrapped pork fillet with added fragrant sage leaves is a perfect main for any night of the week.
+Roast pork fillet wrapped in bacon with added fragrant sage leaves.
+A tender and moist pork main dish, perfect for any night of the week.

-Michelle and I were talking about food, she mentioned having a healthy sage plant growing in her garden.
+Roast pork fillet wrapped in bacon with the fragrant addition of fresh safe leaves make an impressive main dish.
+This recipe ended up on the blog after Michelle and I were having a talk about food.
+She mentioned having a healthy sage plant growing in her garden.
 When I think sage, pork immediately comes to mind, a flavour match made in heaven.
 This quick, but impressive dish is one I make regularly when I have friends round for dinner.

 You can prepare this pork dish in advance and allow it to sit in the fridge until you are ready to cook.
 Dishes like these are ideal when you have people for dinner, leaving you more time to spend with guests.
 If feeding a crowd simply double or triple the recipe.
 I’ve cooked 5 fillets in one go when I’ve had large numbers to feed.

-pork fillet wrapped in streaky bacon with fragrant sage leaves and quickly roasted, an ideal mid-week dinner
+Pork fillet wrapped in streaky bacon with sage

 - sprig of fresh sage leaves